miklast/HeatStripe/README.md

 ## FAQ

-**Q. How do I add the field image in Tableau?
+**Q. How do I add a field image in Tableau?

  To add a background map in Tableau, go to Map > Background Images, and upload a field image using the X and Y columns as the X and Y fields.

 ![Example of adding an image to a sheet](https://i.imgur.com/f8T7gXN.gif)

-You can find high quality field photos for the 2022 season in this Chief Delphi thread.
+You can find high quality field photos for the 2022 season in this [Chief Delphi thread.](https://www.chiefdelphi.com/t/2022-top-down-field-renders/399031?u=miklast) For the best results, use the file labeled with the prefix "cropped".

 ## Thanks